solo-io/gloo/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 kubectl describe pods -n gloo-system -l gloo=extauth
 ```

-You should see the init container `add-ca-cert` has completed it's work.
+You should see the init container `add-ca-cert` has completed its work.

 ```bash
   State:          Terminated